Madison County

 District-Level NCES Analysis

 Madison County operates 28 public schools serving 20,551 students, placing it in the mid-size range in Alabama.
-The school portfolio breaks down into 17 other, 5 high, 4 middle, 2 elementary schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 20,691 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Madison County County.
+The school portfolio breaks down into 17 combined, 5 high, 4 middle, 2 elementary schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Madison County.

-Academic infrastructure includes 7 of 28 schools offering Advanced Placement (62 AP courses district-wide), a 493.3:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 12.0% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 7 of 28 schools offering Advanced Placement (62 AP courses district-wide), a 493.3:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 12.0% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 56.3% White, 22.0% African American, 8.7% Hispanic or Latino across the district's schools.
+Its most demographically mixed campus is Sparkman Middle School, with a diversity index of 69.8/100.

 Madison County school enrollment varies 5.8× across entities